troldal/OpenXLSX/README.md

 }
 ```

-On Windows, you may have to manually move the shared library (OpenXLSX-shared) to the same location as the MyProject executable in order to run it.

 ### Building as a separate library

 If you wish to produce the OpenXLSX binaries and include them in your project yourself, it can be done using CMake and a compiler toolchain of your choice.

-From the command line, navigate the root of the OpenXLSX source tree, and execute the following commands:
+From the command line, navigate the OpenXLSX subdirectory of the project root, and execute the following
+commands:

 ```
 mkdir build